vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

   </tr>
 </table>

-The h—e energy transfer of Appleton & Bray (1963) does not require any input.
+The H—e energy transfer of Appleton & Bray (1963) does not require any input.
 It can be disabled using a <dictkey>relaxationType</dictkey> set to <dictval>noHEEnergyTransfer</dictval>.

 ### 2.2 Two-temperature solver, multiple vibro-electronic energy pools